anilmainali/Java/README.md

 It will open a new Project dialog where you have to enter the Project Name and click on Finish.

 You will be presented with an Eclipse interface with your project name , src and Java library.

+## create your first project using the Eclipse IDE.